no script

 SBTi Calls for Wider Adoption to Build Resilient Food Systems in the Global South

-The Science Based Targets initiative (SBTi), called on Indian corporations to prioritize science-based targets to transform food supply chains into resilient, low-carbon systems that deliver long-term cost savings, enhanced productivity, and reduced climate risks during his trip to India last week.
+The Science Based Targets initiative (SBTi), called on Indian corporations to prioritise science-based targets to transform food supply chains into resilient, low-carbon systems that deliver long-term cost savings, enhanced productivity, and reduced climate risks during his trip to India last week.

 David Kennedy, CEO of Science Based Targets Initiative (SBTi)